mongodb/specifications/source/transactions/transactions.rst

 provided write concern is not valid and therefore a retry attempt would fail with the same error.

+In the case that the commitTransaction fails with a retryable writes error, that error will have both an UnknownTransactionCommitResult label and a RetryableWriteError label.
+This is currently the only scenario in which an error can be assigned two error labels.

 Retrying commitTransaction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^